Class JitCodeGenerator

 emit "line number" information for each op to help debug crashes.
 A generator may register an

-exception handler to be emitted later in the "exception handlers" part of the run
+exception handler to be emitted later in the "exception handlers" part of the run method.

 If the block has fall through, we emit the appropriate scope transition before proceeding to the